jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_accountgrantpermissions.md

 --Grant CONTROL SERVER to TrustedUser

------un-comment the following lines for SQL Server 2012 and above.
+-----un-comment the following line for SQL Server 2012 and above.

 --Grant ALTER ANY EVENT SESSION to TrustedUser

---ALTER ANY EVENT SESSION and VIEW SERVER STATE

------un-comment the following line for SQL Server 2008.

---CONTROL SERVER
 ```

 ### Known issues with this script